-Here at ej4, we talk a lot about compliance in the workplace, and it's not always the most fun topic to talk about.
-Keeping your company compliant means ensuring employees have the right training on a variety of important compliance training topics, including things like safety, harassment policies, HIPAA/privacy, and so on.
-Compliance, and compliance training, are usually mandated by federal, state, or local laws and regulations.
+Keeping your company compliant means ensuring employees have the right training on a variety of important compliance training topics, including things like safety, harassment policies, age and pregnancy discrimination, and so on.
+Compliance is mandated by federal, state, or local laws and regulations.
+Compliance training doesn't need to be painful or cringeworthy.

 Your company's values act as a road map, establishing culture, ideals, and goals.
-Without identifying those values, building a culture of compliance can be like baking a cake without a recipe.
-It doesn't make sense.
-Once you do identify them, your values (let's call them the ingredients of your compliance cake) you can begin to build a culture of compliance around them.
+Without identifying those values, building a culture of compliance can be like baking a cake without a recipe—it doesn't make sense.
+Once you do identify your values (let's call them the ingredients of your compliance cake), you can begin to build a culture of compliance around them.

 3. Go beyond "anti" and teach "understand"